lmc2179/lmc2179.github.io/drafts/effective_ab_testing.md

 P-values/H0 issues: H0 isn't true, H0 isn't interesting, P-values run together power + effect - Gelman citation; even when they work, P-values only tell us about a non-zero effect, that's what "statistical significance" means

+## ROPE

+Effects large enough to care about: Org goals and the ROPE; work with your stakeholders!!

+How to elicit a ROPE - bracket it with "Would it be worth it to switch if the increase were x"; start too small and too large, find the r where it switches

-## How effect size measures like Cohen's $d$ try to solve this problem, and their pitfalls
+## An alternative solution: How effect size measures like Cohen's $d$ try to solve this problem, and their pitfalls

+I'll put my cards on the table here, and note that I involving stakeholders to agree on a ROPE is the best way to understand practical significance.
+However, another common solution is to use the language of "effect size" measures like Cohen's $d$.
+While it's not my preferred solution, it's an interesting solution which is in common use, so we'll examine it briefly here.

+An .
+I found [this SE answer](https://stats.stackexchange.com/questions/469203/what-is-the-intuition-behind-cohens-d) to be a good additional explanation of the interpretation of $d$.

+While this is an attractive idea that does not require extra conversations with stakeholders about goals, it's still an incomplete one. https://stats.stackexchange.com/questions/23775/interpreting-effect-size/87968#87968 Cohen himself is aware of this criticism, and his excellent paper http://www.iro.umontreal.ca/~dift3913/cours/papers/cohen1994_The_earth_is_round.pdf

-Beyond binary effect sizes: What is ES; unitless standardized measures of ES like Cohen's D as measures of effect vs "background noise"; what is "large" is still unclear (https://stats.stackexchange.com/questions/469203/what-is-the-intuition-behind-cohens-d, https://stats.stackexchange.com/questions/23775/interpreting-effect-size/87968#87968) and so this is not an ideal solution
+Beyond binary effect sizes: What is ES; unitless standardized measures of ES like Cohen's D as measures of effect vs "background noise"; what is "large" is still unclear (, ) and so this is not an ideal solution

 $d = \frac{\mu^T - \mu^C}{\sigma}$; numerator is effect, denominator is "background noise" the normal amount of variation